herealways/ansible-get-docker/README.md

 By default, it will install:
 * latest version of docker-ce (On CentOS8 it will install docker-ce-18.09.9-3)
 * docker-compose through pip3
-* python3 when the platform is CentOS7
+* python3 when the platform is CentOS7 and CentOS8
 * docker and selinux module through pip3

 **Note:** For CentOS8, it will run something like `firewall-cmd --zone=public --add-masquerade --permanent` to [fix broken DNS in container](https://serverfault.com/questions/987686/no-network-connectivity-to-from-docker-ce-container-on-centos-8).